jimdeselms/yaxon/README.md

 This is pretty clunky too, even though the JSON is quite simple.
 In XML, an element can have attributes (for example, "address" or "subject.")
 But the attributes must always be a scalar type like a string or number.
 In our JSON document, we have the "to" field, which very easily represents a list of email addresses, but to represent it with a new element type `Email`.

 So how does YAXON fix this?
 YAXON attempts to merge the concepts of XML and Json.
-Here's how the first XML document above would look:
+Here's how the first XML document above would look.
+Think of it as JSON, but with tags:

     @html [
         @body [